philcali/dialog-wheel/WORKFLOW.md

 #### List Management

-Thie "copy / paste" recipe can be used to workflow the ability to:
+This "copy / paste" recipe can be used to workflow the ability to:

 1. manage items in a list
     1. Create